reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 # Multiple Sclerosis MRI Classification

 ## Project Overview
 This repository contains the implementation of a Vision Transformer (ViT) model finetuned and designed to predict Multiple Sclerosis (MS) from Magnetic Resonance Imaging (MRI) scans.

-The goal is to classify images into one of four categories: Control-Axial, Control-Sagittal, MS-Axial, and MS-Sagittal.
+What helps the model distinguish between an MRI scan of an MS patient and a healthy subject are clear lesions in different areas of the brain that can be distinguished in the MRI scans.
 By implementing the Vision Transformer (ViT) model for MRI scans and Multiple Sclerosis detection, we showcase the model's effectiveness in medical imaging applications.

 ## What is Multiple Sclerosis?